Mortaza Behboudi: Early life and education

 Mortaza Behboudi was born in Afghanistan, in the Wardak province.
-He is of Hazara ethnicity, a minority that faces genocide in Afghanistan.
+He is of Hazara ethnicity, a minority.
 He became a refugee in 1996 when his parents fled to Iran to escape the newly established Taliban regime.
-There, at the age of seven, he started working at a local brick factory together with his family, when he was seven years old.
+There, at the age of seven, he started working at a local brick factory together with his family.
 Behboudi joined a carpet factory when he was twelve, where he worked at night whilst attending school during the day.